ozum/pg-generator/README.md

     <tr>
         <td>columnDefault</td>
         <td>boolean</td>
         <td>Generate default values to the model.
 WARNING: Does not support SQL functions yet.
 It is hard to implement this in Sequelize way.
-IMHO it is best to leave that to DBMS.</td>
+IMHO it is best to leave that to DBMS.
+However you can set it true and override false generated SQL functions.</td>
     </tr>
     <tr>
         <td>columnDescription</td>